ocp-power-automation/ocs-upi-kvm/README.md

 worker nodes that are requested.
 The use of file backed data disks is the default.
 The test-ocs scripts include comments showing how physical disk partitions may be used instead which may improve performance and resilience.

+As noted above, these scripts may be relocated, customized, and invoked from the *workspace* directory.

 ## Required Environment Variables